cac2333/zookeeper/README.md

 ### Run Server

-make sure you have following structure in your zookeeper server
+make sure you have the following structure in your zookeeper server
 ```
 dist21
     |__tasks